 Whether you’re just starting out, want to take your research further, or long to see the places your ancestors lived, you’ve come to the right place.
 Services offered include

 Starting Out Special: Always wanted to know your family history, but don’t know where to start?
 Let Kathy do it for you.
-Our starter package offers 12 hours of dedicated research time finding out what you think you know and searching genealogical records, up to 10 copies of official documents such as birth, marriage, death, or census records, valuation rolls, wills, or other official documents, and a report of findings. $549
+Our starter package offers 12 hours of dedicated research time finding out what you think you know and searching genealogical records, up to 5 copies of official documents such as birth, marriage, death, census, valuation rolls, wills, or other official documents, and a report of findings. $549

 Make Sense of My DNA: You took a DNA test, but have no idea who any of these supposed cousins are or whether the suggested connections are correct.
 Let Kathy dig into it for you and provide a report of findings and maybe a few new cousins, too: Hourly rate plus official document ordering costs where applicable.